-The Company was established in February, 2004 with the registered and paid-up capital of 10 million Baht.
-The Company has 99.99% of shareholding proportion. it was formerly known as Globlex Advisory Company Limited, which operates the financial consulting business.
-Its capital increased from 10 million Baht to 20 million Baht In March, 2005, and from 10 million Baht to 30 million Baht in November, 2005.
+The Company was established in February 2004 with the registered and paid-up capital of 10 million Baht.
+The Company has 99.99% of shareholding proportion.
+It was formerly known as Globlex Advisory Company Limited, which operates the financial consulting business.
+Its capital increased from 10 million Baht to 20 million Baht In March 2005, and from 10 million Baht to 30 million Baht in November 2005.
 In 2010, the Company changed its name to Globlex Connect Company Limited and changed its objective of business operations to information provision services and sales of computer devices.
-In January, 2012, the Company temporarily ceased business operations.
-In September 2017, the Company changed its name to Capital One Partner Company Limited. in March, 2018, it reduced its registered capital from 3,000,000 shares at par value of 1 Baht (10,000,000 Baht).
-In July, 2018, the Company sold 245,000 shares, and in August, 2019, sold 155,000 shares to Mr. Akekajak Buahapakdee.
-As a result, Mr. Akekajak Buahapakdee holds 400,000 shares of Capital One Partners Company Limited, representing 40%, and the Company holds 599,994 shares, representing 59.99%.
-Currently, Capital One Partner Company Limited operates the financial consulting business with a license issued by the SEC in August, 2019.
+In January 2012, the Company temporarily ceased business operations.
+In September 2017, the Company changed its name to Capital One Partner Company Limited. in March 2018, it reduced its registered capital from 3,000,000 shares at par value of 1 Baht per share (30,000,000 Baht) to 1,000,000 shares at par value of 1 Baht (10,000,000 Baht).
+In July 2018, the Company sold 245,000 shares, and in August 2019, sold 155,000 shares to Mr. Akekajak Buahapakdee.
+As a result, Mr. Akekajak Buahapakdee holds 400,000 shares of Capital One Partners Company Limited, representing 40% in September 2022 sold 35,000 shares to Mr. Chayuth Pamornchaisirikit representing 3.50% and sold 35,000 shares to Mr.Piya Pongsakonpaisan representing 3.50% and the Company holds 529,994 shares, representing 52.99%.
+Currently, Capital One Partner Company Limited operates the financial consulting business with a license issued by the SEC in August 2019.